KitThornton/convertthatclimb/README.md

 You will also see any lint errors in the console.

 ### `npm run build`
 Create an optimised build folder.
-Used by Netlify.
+Used by Netlify!

 ### `npm test`